redstreet/beancount_reds_importers/README.md

 I run tests across hundreds of actual ofx and csv files, against reference outputs that I know to be correct from my personal file.
 However, I'm unable to share them since these are personal.
 Testing against real world files is best, so I recommend you do this with your own input files.
-Having said that, Unit tests are probably useful, even if limited, and I'll add these shortly (contributions welcome).

 ## Contributions
-Test ofx files and test infra appreciated.
+Contributions welcome.
+New importers for institutions and test input files appreciated.
+Sharing importers helps the community.